MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Notification only bot can send proactive welcome message in channel only if the message contains important information for any user to complete configuration for the bot or clarifies the scenarios when notifications are triggered.
 [Mandatory Fix]

 * Bot installed in channel or group chat scope must not send proactive messages (not just welcome message) that are irrelevant to all users in channel or group chat, instead send these proactive messages to the user over 1:1 chat.
 [Mandatory Fix]

 * Bot installed in channel or group chat scope must not allow users to start individual workflows.
 Bots must complete individual workflows in 1:1 chat with the user.
 [Mandatory Fix]

 * Bot welcome message must clearly call out the limitations related to usage of the bot in the installed scope.
 [Mandatory Fix]

 * Welcome message must auto trigger on app install in personal scope.
 If the bot doesn't send a welcome message in personal scope, the user leads to a dead-end.
-A welcome message in channel or group chat scope is optional for the developer if the app doesn't include a complex configuration workflow and mandatory otherwise and must trigger automatically on app install.
+If the app does not include a complex configuration workflow, it's optional for the developer to trigger a welcome message in the channel or groupchat scope.
+If the app includes a complex configuration, it's mandatory to trigger a welcome message on app install.
 [Mandatory Fix]

 * Welcome messages must trigger only once upon bot installation.
 Welcome messages must not trigger every time the user invokes the Help command.
 Help command response must be focused to include a way for the user to access help related to the bot.
 [Mandatory Fix]